ryanatkn/cosmicplayground/src/sy/README.md

 - for production, you'll probably want to minify your css with something like [`csso`](https://github.com/css/csso)
-- you can use `sy` to generate sass/less/postcss/etc, but it's also nice to use 100% TypeScript and target the web platform
+- you can use `sy` to generate sass/less/postcss/etc, but it's also nice to use 100% TypeScript and target the web platform directly